themanlie/odin-recipes/README.md

 # odin-recipes

-Practicing a knowledge that I know from [TheOdinProject](https://www.theodinproject.com/).
+Practising a knowledge that I know from [TheOdinProject](https://www.theodinproject.com/).